UKHomeOffice/callisto-docs/blueprints/topic-creation.md

 This guidance is intended to aid in the decision around when a new topic should be created and whether or not explicit partitioning is required.

-**As a rule of thumb each Container has a single topic that all events are published on**
+**As a rule of thumb each topic will contain events for a single entity**

 Sometimes the above rule will not be applicable.
 Below are some points to consider before you choose to follow the default.